gbif/hp-swissnatcoll/en/how-to-publish-data.md

 1. Click on **Collections** on the left side of the window.
   - On this page, you can see all the collections of your institution that have already been added in the Data Aggregator.
 The names of the collections are based on the [GrSciColl collection names](https://scientific-collections.gbif.org/collection/search){:target="_blank"}.
   - If no collection has been added yet, you can click on "+ New collection" to add one
   - You can order the collection list by clicking on the columns titel (e.g. _Name_, _Code_, _State_, _Institution Code_, _Institution_, _Progress_, _Records count / est._ and _Updated At_).
 By clicking twice or more, you can order it in an ascending or descending order.
   - The State column informs you of the running process step (Importing, Encoding, Publishing, Deleting).
 Unless the State of a collection is on "🕒Ready", no action can be started until the current one is executed.
 Depending on the number of records, it can take up to a few hours.
-2. Click on **New collection** on the right side of the window.
+2. If your Collections page is empty, click either on the **+ Add a collection** button in the center of the page or on **New collection** on the top-right corner of the window (it does the same thing at this point).
+3. If your Collections page already has collections, click on the **New collection** button in the top right corner.

+--- A window has opened. ---

-3. Select the type of your data. ⚠️**Mandatory**⚠️
+1. Select the type of your data. ⚠️**Mandatory**⚠️
     - Available types: Zoology, Botany, Geology, Paleontology
-4. Select the corresponding GrSciColl Collection of your institution. ⚠️**Mandatory**⚠️
+2. Select the corresponding GrSciColl Collection of your institution. ⚠️**Mandatory**⚠️
     - If the GrSciColl collection has already been used in another upload, it is not present anymore on the drop-down list of this window.
 You can find it on the Collections page.
-5. Add a description of the collection. 💡optional💡
+3. Add a description of the collection. 💡optional💡
-6. Click on **Create collection**
+4. Click on **Create collection**
+    - If you change your mind, you can cancel and close the window at any time, or delete the collection afterwards.

 # Upload my data